With countless payment apps and providers available on your laptop, tablet, and smartphone, it can be hard to pick one to use.

 Owned by PayPal, the Venmo app is one of the most popular payment services for smartphone users.
 It’s low- to no-fee structure makes it extremely accessible, and it also adds a layer of social media to the process for an added bonus.

-You’ll pay a 3% fee if you pay with a credit card, but Venmo is free for all other payment methods.
+You’ll pay a 3% fee if you pay by credit card, but Venmo is free for all other payment methods.
 When you first join, you’ll start off with a $299 transfer limit.

 Once you’ve verified your account, you can pay as much as $2,999 per transaction and per week for peer-to-peer payments.
 When transferring to your own bank, the limit starts at $3,000 per transfer but you can send up to $19,999 each week.